-Residents can estimate their 2025 SCRD I would like to thank members of the Board property tax contribution by dividing their and staff for their efforts in making 2024 a home's assessed value (from BC Assessment) successful year in moving forward the many by \$100,000 and multiplying by the applicable initiatives on behalf of the community.
-I would tax rate listed by area.
-More details are also like to acknowledge the tremendous team available through the SCRD's online property effort not only to produce this report, but that tax estimator and mapping tools. is evident throughout the year.
+Residents can estimate their 2025 SCRD property tax contribution by dividing their home's assessed value (from BC Assessment) by \$100,000 and multiplying by the applicable tax rate listed by area.
+More details are available through the SCRD's online property tax estimator and mapping tools.